Chapter 2, Part A: The Door of Hazel, The Castle of the Wolf

 “Do go ahead, sir.”

-“In general, the staff do not wander at night.
+“In general, the staff does not wander at night.
 The master tends to prefer his solitude and all that.
-Miss Redley if you would –”
+Miss Redley if you would—”

-She nodded, wondering exactly what that interchange had been about, but did not dare ask for more information.
+Elanore nodded, wondering exactly why he was so concerned that she might leave her quarters.
+She did not ask for more information.
 Instead, she bowed graciously as he put her cloak away and retired from the room.

-When he left, Elanore went to the window and stared out into the snow filled darkness.
+When he left, Elanore went to the window and stared out into the snowy darkness.

 [*]from Grimm’s Fairy Tales